DHd-Verband/DHd-Abstracts-2014/README.md

 Please be aware that the texts are under the standard copyright of the authors, if not stated explicitly.

 This repository contains
-- the set of individual PDF files of all contributions (folder: PDF-Dateien-einzeln)
+- the set of individual PDF files of all contributions (folder: PDF-files)
 - a comprehensive metadata file for all contributions used to upload and publish all individual contributions on zenodo (file: DHd2014_final.xml)
 - a comprehensive publication list, containing all metadata and DOIs of all contributions (file: package_DHd2014.csv)